armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 >You must create the alias in the AWS Lambda console before using the alias in your CD-as-a-Service deployment.

-This example uses a canary strategy that splits traffic.
+This example is for deployment to multiple regions in a single AWS Account.
+The canary strategy splits traffic.
 You declare your function's alias in the `trafficManagement` section.
 There are two entries in the `trafficManagement` section since both staging and prod targets use the traffic split strategy.

 {{< readfile  file="/includes/code/lambda-traffic-split-snippet.yaml" code="true" lang="yaml" >}}